MELISSA BLOCK, Host:

 Bob Anderson is the director of the Raptor Resource Project, and he joins us from mission control near the base of that tree where the eagles are nesting.
 Bob, welcome to the program.

-Mr. BOB ANDERSON (Director, Raptor Resource Project): Well, good afternoon.
+BOB ANDERSON: Well, good afternoon.
 It's my pleasure to speak with you.

 BLOCK: And when we say mission control, you are operating actually two cameras, one of which has this pan-tilt-zoom.
 You can get in really, really close on this eagle nest.

-Mr. ANDERSON: Yes, we can.
-We can actually blow up the head and make it full-screen, so you can look right into the eye.
+ANDERSON: Yes, we can.
+We can actually blow up the head and make it full- screen, so you can look right into the eye.

 BLOCK: Which I'm doing right now, I should say.
 She's beautiful.